bbauska/Anti-Project-2025/README.md

 Title VII, and federal conscience protection laws.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 wants the next president to issue an EO protecting religious employers and
+<p>Project 2025 wants the next president to issue an EO protecting religious employers and
 employees.
 “Issue an executive order protecting religious employers and employees.
 The President should make clear via executive order that religious employers are free to run their businesses according to their religious beliefs, general nondiscrimination laws notwithstanding,